blocklessnetwork/docs/cli/index.md

 Use the `init {p1} {p2}` command to initial a Function project.

 `{p1}` is the required remote starter’s name field, for example, `assemblyscript`.
 Currently, we only support `assemblyscript`.
 Support for `tinygo`, `rust`, `c`, and `c++` will be updated shortly.
-`{p2}` is an optional field for project’s name.
+`{p2}` is an optional field for the project’s name.
 If not entered, a random name will be automatically generated.

 ```bash
 $ bls function init assemblyscript my-oracle